 We have a full explainer on Google TV vs. Android TV, but here's the gist: Google TV is a refresh of Android TV built off of the same foundation.
 So you'll get the same apps with either platform, but a streamlined and improved navigation experience with Google TV.

-Google TV isn't strictly necessary for people who already love Android TV as is.
-In fact, Google recently updated Android TV to give it some of Google TV's recommendation tools.
-But Google will put more effort into perfecting the new interface, while the old one will probably get buggier and more stale over time.
+Google TV isn't strictly necessary for people who already love Android TV.
+In fact, Google has already updated Android TV to give it some of Google TV's recommendation tools.
+But Google will put more effort into perfecting the new interface, while the old one will probably get buggier and staler over time.
 So it makes sense to upgrade to Google TV if it's an option.

 4. What's the difference between LED, ULED, and OLED?

-We mention a few different display types available for Android TVs throughout this article — specifically, LED, ULED, and OLED.
+Throughout this article, we mention a few different display types available for Android TVs — specifically, LED, ULED, and OLED.
 If you aren't entirely sure what these things mean, we've got you covered.